SAP-archive/teched2020-DEV164/exercises/ex6/README.md

     "use strict";
 ````

-3. Implement the `onSensorSelect` function for filtering the sensor list items checking the `status` property.
-We make also use of the previously defined threshold and use some settings of the filter to narrow down the result. `LT` for example means "lower-than".
+3. Implement the `onSensorSelect` function for filtering the sensor list items by checking their `status` property.
+We'll also make use of the previously defined threshold and use some filter settings to narrow down the result. `LT` for example means "less than".

 ***SensorManager/webapp/controller/Sensors.controller.js***